Jim Reeves: Posthumous releases

-In 1980, Reeves was credited with two more top-10 posthumous duet hits, "Have You Ever Been Lonely?" and "I Fall to Pieces", which combined separate vocal tracks of both he and the late country star Patsy Cline, who had also died in an airplane crash mid-career.
+In 1980, Reeves was credited with two more top-10 posthumous duet hits, "Have You Ever Been Lonely?" and "I Fall to Pieces", which combined separate vocal tracks of both Reeves and the late country star Patsy Cline, who had also died in an airplane crash midcareer.
 Although the two had never recorded together, producers Chet Atkins and Owen Bradley lifted their isolated vocal performances off original three-track stereo master session tapes, resynchronized them, and combined them with digitally re-recorded backing tracks.
 The duets first appeared on the Remembering Patsy Cline & Jim Reeves LP.

 Reeves' compilation albums containing well-known standards continue to sell well.
 The Definitive Collection scored number 21 in the UK albums chart during July 2003, and Memories are Made of This reached number 35 during July 2004.

 Since 2003, US-based VoiceMasters has issued more than 80 previously unreleased Reeves recordings, including new songs, as well as newly overdubbed material.
 Among them was "I'm a Hit Again", the last song he recorded in his basement studio just a few days before his death.
 VoiceMasters overdubbed this track in the same studio in Reeves' former home (then owned by a Nashville record producer).
 The song was released in 2008 by H&H Music (UK) and became number one in a survey of radio stations in the UK.
-Reeves' fans repeatedly urged RCA or Bear Family to re-release some of the songs overdubbed during the years after his death which have never appeared on CD.
+Reeves' fans repeatedly urged RCA or Bear Family to re-release some of the songs overdubbed during the years after his death, which have never appeared on CD.

 A compilation CD, The Very Best of Jim Reeves, scored number eight on initial release in the UK Albums Chart during May 2009, to later score its maximum of number seven during late June, his first top-10 album in the UK since 1992.
 In 1994, the German Bear Family Records label released a 16-CD compilation titled Welcome to my World, including more than 75 unissued titles, and many demo recordings.